amanda-park/amanda-park.netlify.app/content/en/resume/_index.md

 **Data Scientist at Spectrum Health**, August 2019 - Present

 * Forecasted COVID-19 bed utilization to indicate potential infection surge and presented results to executive leadership -- example [here](https://rpubs.com/amanda_park/SH_Surge_Model)
-* Found most important symptoms for COVID-19 positive patients with a using logistic regression, which improved safety measures
+* Found most important symptoms for COVID-19 positive patients using logistic regression, which improved safety measures
 * Developed unsupervised machine learning algorithm to improve management of high-cost healthcare populations and presented at HDAA 2020 Conference
 * Used Natural Language Processing algorithms such as sentiment analysis and topic modelling to analyze hospital surveys and automate a previously manual labelling process
 * Developed financial compensation benchmarks for executives using time series analysis